IQSS/dataverse/doc/sphinx-guides/source/developers/workflows.rst

 http/authext
 ++++++++++++

 Similar to the *http/sr* step.
 A step that sends a HTTP request to an external system, and then waits for a response.
-The receiver can use the invocationId of the workflow in lieu of an api key to perform work on behlaf of the user launching the workflow.
+The receiver can use the invocationId of the workflow in lieu of an api key to perform work on behalf of the user launching the workflow.
-The invocationId must be sent as an 'X-Dataverse-invocationId' HTTP Header or as an ?invocationId= query parameter.
-Note that any external process started using this step then has the ability to access a Dataverse instance via the API as the user.
+The invocationId must be sent as an 'X-Dataverse-invocationId' HTTP Header or as an ?invocationId= query parameter. *Note that any external process started using this step then has the ability to access a Dataverse instance via the API as the user.*
 Once this step completes and responds, the invocationId is invalidated and will not allow further access.